 - Vomiting

-- Engaging in heavy alcohol consumption in a short time can result in fatty liver disease.
-It shows symptoms like
+Engaging in heavy alcohol consumption for a short duration can result in fatty liver disease.
+It shows symptoms like:

 - Feeling of extreme tiredness or weakness.